-We ended up taking home our fur baby, Shiloh, on Thanksgiving.
-She is from a batch of puppies my sister’s dogs, so we had her “picked” out quite early.
-I put quotation marks around the word “picked” because we thought long and hard (for weeks actually) whether or not we wanted to get a dog, but otherwise had dibs on her.
-We were newlyweds, and still settling into married life.
+We added a new addition to the family!
+We ended up taking home our 2nd fur baby, Shiloh, on Thanksgiving.
+She is from a batch of puppies my sister’s dogs had, so we had chosen her quite early.
+We actually spent weeks debating on whether or not we even wanted to get a dog.
+We were newlyweds and still settling into married life.
 However, we fell in love with this adorable, one eyeliner face, and realized that life is too short, and nothing was holding us back.
 I wanted to be this baby girl’s mom so bad!
 It was a spur of the moment decision that night, but we wrapped her up and took her home.
 I laugh about that night because we came for the yummy food and ended up leaving with a puppy in our arms.

 I’m sure it is well known by now how much I love arranging and hosting parties – I am the Hosting Queen!
 And there sure was plenty of parties during this time.

 We celebrated my birthday the following month.
 It was a lovely occasion, and I had a lot of fun!
 It was great having all my friends and family together in one room, all there to celebrate my first birthday as a married woman.

 Before we knew it, the holiday’s were upon us.
 We started new Christmas traditions as husband and wife, such as cutting down our first tree and decorating it together, baking goodies, and watching cheesy Christmas movies.